-Lithuania follows EU regulations governing agricultural imports, as per the EU's single market principle, including Regulation EC/178/2002, the EU's General Food Law (GFL).
-U.S. exporters should be aware that some interpretational variations can occur between MSs.
-While EU regulations generally mandate national regulatory objectives, and often within a certain time frame, MSs can determine their own national implementing regulations.
+Lithuania follows EU regulations governing agricultural imports, per the EU's single market principle, including Regulation EC/178/2002, the EU's General Food Law (GFL).
+United States exporters should be aware that some interpretational variations can occur between the Member States.
+While EU regulations generally mandate national regulatory objectives, and often within a certain time frame, Member States can determine their own national implementing regulations.
 The GOL regulates all domestic food and agricultural stakeholders and ensures their compliance with all requisite EU standards and regulations.

 In 2019, the European Commission (EC) amended the GFL after a 'fitness check' and determined that ineffective risk-communication procedures had negatively affected consumer trust regarding risk management decisions.
 The EC also issued Regulation 2019/1381 in June 2019 regarding transparency and sustainability of its risk assessment methodology.
-Regulation 2019/1381 aims to improve risk communication by creating a public register of private-sector research commission for approvals of genetically engineered (GE) products, novel foods, food and feed additives, plant protection products, and food packaging.
+Regulation 2019/1381 aims to improve risk communication by creating a public register of private-sector research commissioned for approvals of genetically engineered (GE) products, novel foods, food and feed additives, plant protection products, and food packaging.
+The Regulation came into force on March 27, 2021.

-The two EU regulations, which provide the basis of the EU's border control requirements for food and agriculture and apply to all MSs irrespective of national implementing regulations are:
+The two EU regulations, which provide the basis of the EU's border control requirements for food and agriculture and apply to all MSs irrespective of national implementing regulations:

 - Regulation of the European Parliament and of the Council (EC) No 2016/2031 of 26 October 2016 on protective measures against plant pests.
-Current consolidated version of the Regulation can be found here">here. - Regulation of the European Parliament and of the Council (EC) No 2017/625 of 15 March 2017 on official controls and other official activities carried out to ensure the application of food and feed law and rules on animal health and animal welfare, plant health and plant protection products.
+Current consolidated version of the Regulation can be found here. - Regulation of the European Parliament and of the Council (EC) No 2017/625 of 15 March 2017 on official controls and other official activities carried out to ensure the application of food and feed law and rules on animal health and animal welfare and plant health and plant protection products.
 The Regulation repeals former Regulation 882/2004.
-Current consolidated version of the Regulation can be found here/beta/2004/.
+The current consolidated version of the Regulation can be found here.

-The GOL regulates and enforces food and agricultural regulations via the Ministry of Agriculture (MinAg), the State Food and Veterinary Service (SFVS), the Ministry of Health, and the Ministry of

-Economy (MOE).
-SFVS is the competent authority with overall responsibilities for food and feed safety, animal health and welfare, and animal breeding.
+The GOL regulates and enforces food and agricultural regulations via the Ministry of Agriculture (MinAg), the State Food and Veterinary Service (SFVS), the State Plant Service under the Ministry of Agriculture (SPSMoA), the Ministry of Environment (MEN), the Ministry of Health, and the Ministry of Economy (MOE).
+SFVS is the central competent authority with overall responsibilities in relation to food and feed safety, animal health, animal welfare, and animal breeding and is directly accountable to the Government of the Republic of Lithuania and the Minister of Agriculture.
 SFVS enforces food laws and regulations for commodities and other raw materials, processed foods, and feeds.
 SFVS ensures food and feed safety and free movement throughout the EU by ensuring that quality, labeling, and other requirements adhere to EU and Lithuanian regulations.
 Following a MinAg reorganization in 2019, one part of the State Animal Breeding Authority was moved from MinAg to SFVS.
-MinAg develops and enforces laws and guidelines pertaining to food quality (raw and processed), plants, and organic foods.